sayas01/atlas-checks/docs/checks/conflictingCarAccessibilityCheck.md

 access tag value with no specific vehicle use only tag
  * A non-car navigable highway tag value combined with an open car access tag value

-Roads that are car navigable with specific vehicle use only tags such as `Motorcycle`=`YES` but have `Access`=`YES` would also be tagged in this check to prevent general use.
+Roads that are car navigable with designated vehicle tags such as `Motorcycle`=`YES` but have `Access`=`YES` would also be tagged in this check to prevent general use.
 #### Live Examples
 1. The way [id:369590090](https://www.openstreetmap.org/way/369590090) has conflicting values between `HighwayTag` (`highway`=`RESIDENTIAL`) and `VehicleTag`(`vehicle`=`NO`).
 This has `bicyle`=`DESIGNATED` and so the `Highway` tag should have been `highway=CYCLEWAY`.
 #### Code Review